sushant097/LLM-Agents-External-APIs/README.md

 * Adding new MCP servers:

   * Example: Slack, Notion, Jira, local file system

 * Enhancing planning:

   * Different strategies based on profile
-* Using SSE for one of the MCP servers:

   * Streaming partial results
   * Live progress updates to the agent

-At this point, the core pieces of the assignment are in place:

-* Telegram message → agent query
-* Agent → web search + parsing
-* Agent → Google Sheet creation
-* Agent → Gmail with sheet link

 All wired through MCP tools and the Cortex-R style loop.